samnyan/DMTQ-Tools/README.md

 ### Port song from Arcade version

-What you need is a unpacked .pak with all .ogg inside, and a decrypted .pt file.
+What you need is a unpacked .pak with all .ogg inside, and a .pt file.

-(If you are planing to port custom, you should have the unpacked .pak, but still need to decrypt the .pt)
+(If you are planing to port custom, you should have the unpacked .pak)

 Drag the folder that containing all the .ogg files to fpk_tool to generate a .fpk pack.

 Convert video to .webm format if you want to have video.

-Use pt_to_text to convert decrypted .pt to text format.
+Use pt_to_text to convert .pt to text format.

 Open the converted .txt file, check if the end position (End Ticks) is set to the last note position or later than last note position.